 Module II: Interviewspiel To assimilate the vocabulary learnt so far and to apply the words and phrases in short dialogues in an interview - game for self-introduction.
-Module III: Phonetics Trouble III.
-I nonettes Sound system of the language with special stress on Diphthongs Module IV: Countries , nationalities and thei To make the students acquainted with the most widely used country names, their languages nationalitie and the language spoken in that country.
+Module III: Phonetics Sound system of the language with special stress on Diphthongs Module IV: Countries, nationalities and their languages To make the students acquainted with the most widely used country names, their nationalitie and the language spoken in that country.
 Module V: Articles The definite and indefinite articles in masculine, feminine and neuter gender.
 All Vegetables, Fruits, Animals, Furniture, Eatables, modes of Transport Module VI: Professions To acquaint the students with professions in both the genders with the help of the verb "sein".
-Module VII: Pronouns Simple possessive pronouns, the use of my, your, etc. The family members, family Tree with the help of the verb "to have" Module VIII: Colours All the color and color related vocabulary - colored, colorful, colorless, pale, light, dark, etc. Module IX: Numbers and calculations - verl The counting, plural structures and simple calculation like addition, subtraction, multiplication and division to test the knowledge of numbers. "kosten" "Wie viel kostet das?"
-Module X: Revision list of 0 W - Questions like who, what, where, when, which, how, how many, how Question pronouns much, etc. Examination Scheme: Components CT1 CT2 C I V A
+Module VII: Pronouns Simple possessive pronouns, the use of my, your, etc. Module VIII: Colours The family members, family Tree with the help of the verb "to have" All the color and color related vocabulary - colored, colorful, colorless, pale, light, dark, etc. Module IX: Numbers and calculations - verb The counting, plural structures and simple calculation like addition, subtraction, "kosten" multiplication and division to test the knowledge of numbers.
+"Wie viel kostet das?"
+Module X: Revision list of Question pronouns W - Questions like who, what, where, when, which, how, how many, how much, etc. Examination Scheme: Components CT1 CT2 C I V A